Aadityayadav786/XALT-CHATBOT-MAKER/README.md

 7. Click on Deploy Web Service

 8. Wait for deployment — you will get a live URL once it's complete.

+#### Kindly wait for the deployment process it may take more than 10-15 minutes for finding right port.

 ## 🌍 Step 7: Embed Chatbot in Your Website